 • immunological tests;

-• general analyzes of urine and blood;
+• general urine and blood tests;

 • bronchoscopy;

-• and flushes of the respiratory tract;
+• and respiratory tract washouts;

 • tomography of the lungs;

-• x-ray.
+• X-ray.

-What to do if bronchitis is confirmed "in adults?
-How to treat the pathology?"
+What to do if bronchitis is confirmed in adults?
+How to treat the pathology?

-To do this, you need to do the following:
+To do this you need to do the following:

 2. Quit smoking, including passive smoking.